Information for Presenters

 • Word limit is less than 250 words.

 • Body of abstract should be a single paragraph.
+An abstract is a short summary of your presentation.
 Describe the concept that you are presenting and how it relates to invasive plants, their threat, or their management.
 Description of a specific project should generally include methods, results, and conclusions as appropriate to the topic.
 Projects do not need to be completed to qualify.

-• Names of organisms should be given, when first mentioned, as common name with scientific name in parentheses.
+• Names of organisms should be listed by their common name with scientific name in parentheses.
 Subsequent references can be by common name.
+Include any invasive plants that are the focus of your presentation in your abstract.

-• Description of herbicide use should include active ingredients (e.g., in Herbicide Handbook, Weed Science Society of America) when first mentioned.
+• Herbicides should be referred to by their active ingredient(s) from the label.
 Trade names can be used subsequently.
 Application rates and units of measurement should be clear.

 • Capitalize only the first letter of the title and proper nouns.